 - Momentum: Markets change direction because of a decrease in momentum.
 A technical trader needs to know how to watch for changes in momentum.

 In this example, we are using the charts and momentum indicator to time the exit of a trade.
 Because markets will maintain a trend until there is a change in momentum, we can watch for a change in momentum to indicate that the market could reverse.
 There is an example of exactly that.
 As a trader, we would close the trade when we see this change as we know we have not maximized our potential profits.

 Technical Analysis vs. Fundamental Analysis

-Both the technical analysis and fundamental analysis have their own limitations and that’s one of the reasons why some of the professional traders choose to combine the two.
-If a trade is based on the technical and fundamental data the probabilities of success can increase considerably.
+Both the technical analysis and fundamental analysis have their own limitations.
+This is the main reason why some professional traders choose to combine the two.
+If a trade is based on both technical and fundamental data the probabilities of success can increase considerably.

 There is another school of thought that believes that all fundamental factors are already priced in the data.
 This means that you only have to read the technical data to best predict the markets.
 If you adhere to this school of thought than technical analysis is a superior form of trading.

 The validity of technical analysis is also questioned.
 The efficient market hypothesis claims that all past price information is already reflected in the current price.
 If this is the case, since all data in the charts is old information, there is no exploitable data to beat the markets.
 And in this way, fundamental trading is the only way to speculate on future pricing.